kieler/elk-speed/README.md

 # Execution Time Comparison ELK (Java) vs elkjs

 Results shown below are for the Ptolemy models in the [elk-models](https://github.com/eclipse/elk-models) repository.

+Each algorithm was run ten times for each diagram, with the shortest execution time being recorded.
+An up-to-date laptop has been used, see the result files for further specs.

 ## Absolute Execution Times
 ELK | elkjs